Scottish Pipe Band Association of South America: Member bands

-Gatherings
+Pipe Band Gatherings

 The South American Pipe Band Gatherings have been the Association's most iconic and comprehensive events.
-These Gatherings, hosted by member pipe bands themselves on a rotational basis, occur approximately every 18 months.
-The first took place in Montevideo, Uruguay.
+These Gatherings, hosted by member pipe bands themselves on a rotational basis, occur approximately, every two years.
+The first took place in Montevideo, Uruguay, in 2004.
 Gatherings are typically opened by a Massed Bands Parade along a major city avenue, including all participating pipe bands and guests.
-At the core event, each pipe band has a 30-minute presentation.
-The Gatherings have hosted pipe band competitions and soloist competitions.
+The Gatherings have hosted pipe band shows, pipe band competitions and soloist competitions.
 Piping, drumming and highland dancing celebrities have been invited to each Gathering as instructors and competition adjudicators.

-The rotation of Gatherings was held up to the 8th South American Pipe Band Gathering, (hosted in Bariloche, Argentina); interrupted by the COVID-19 pandemic.
-Plans for the 9th Gathering are underway, but subject to the conclusion of the pandemic and the recovery of local economies.